-A delegate to the United Nations in 1976, Senator Baker has extensive foreign policy experience.
-He served on the President's Foreign Intelligence Board from 1985 to 1987 and from 1988 to 1990 and is a member of the Council on Foreign Relations and the Washington Institute of Foreign Affairs.
-He serves on the board of the Forum of International Policy and is an International Counselor for the Center for Strategic and International Studies.
+A delegate to the United Nations in 1976, Baker had extensive foreign policy experience.
+He served on the president’s Foreign Intelligence Board from 1985 to 1987 and from 1988 to 1990.
+He was also a member of the Council on Foreign Relations and the Washington Institute of Foreign Affairs.
+He served on the board of the Forum of International Policy and was an international counselor for the Center for Strategic and International Studies.

 Among his many awards are the 1984 Presidential Medal of Freedom, the nation’s highest civilian award, and the Jefferson Award for Greatest Public Service Performed by an Elected or Appointed Official, which he received in 1982.